in collaboration with BoxForLoss

 hCG will eventually become undetectable, while progesterone and estrogen will return to their pre-pregnancy levels.
 These drastic hormonal shifts can intensify your emotions when processing your loss.
 Hormones will begin to balance after miscarriage, and symptoms of early pregnancy, like nausea or tenderness in your breasts, will subside.
 For some, changing hormone levels can have a big impact on mental health.
 It’s not uncommon to experience symptoms such as fatigue, anxiety, insomnia, depression, or irritability post loss.

 Grant yourself the time and space to grieve without judgment, honor your health in healing habits, and listen to your body’s physical and emotional needs without the need to solve everything right now.

 Continue reading for 6 gentle ways to honor and help heal physical and emotional grief after losing a pregnancy.

 Take a Bath

 From elevating the mood, to reducing muscle tension and even detoxing properties, a warm bath can do wonders for the body, mind, and soul.
 Take a bath with epsom salt and essential oils.
 Light candles, put on some music and unwind.
-Throw in some aromatic Tonic for skin-softening benefits and sip on some Tincture tea to elevate your mindtime.
+Throw in some Tonic for skin-softening and aromatic benefits to elevate your mindtime.
 The Sweet Orange is commonly used in aromatherapy practices to reduce stress and lift your mood but the natural antibacterial Tea Tree Oil and alkaloid rich Goldenseal Root help alleviate vulvovaginal irritation and itch related to infection, pH imbalance, and inflammation.